Frankie manning's Shim sham review

 A 7-part Shim Sham breakdown!

-This links you to a YouTube playlist of 7 videos created by Patrick Smith & Natasha Ouimet.
-The 7 videos break down the Shim Sham steps in a structured and orderly fashion.
+Here is a link to a YouTube playlist of 7 videos created by Patrick Smith & Natasha Ouimet.
+The seven videos break down the Shim Sham steps in a structured and orderly fashion.
 Patrick and Natasha have quite a few different instructional playlists for the various Swing group dances, so if you enjoy this, a quick perusal of their YouTube page will reveal a whole new world of dances for you to explore.

 Shim Sham Songs

 Here you will find a playlist of Shim Sham songs.
 Tradionally, the dance is performed to “Tuxedo Junction,” often by Erskine Hawkins.
 Here at SwingDanceVegas, we most often perform the dance to “T’aint What You Do” by Jimmie Lunceford.
-Another great version is “The Shim Sham Song,” by the Bill Elliot Swing Orchestra, one of the best Swing bands of the 1990s, and while a little faster, and was created to specifically accent the dance.
+Another popular option is “The Shim Sham Song,” by the Bill Elliot Swing Orchestra, and while a little faster, it was orchestrated to specifically accent Frankie Manning's version.

 Shim SHam Variations